Back to People

 Andrew Carnegie

-Scottish-American industrialist who led expansion of the U.S. steel industry and became a major philanthropist, funding libraries, educational and peace institutions and giving away roughly $350M in his lifetime.
+Scottish-American industrialist who led expansion of the U.S. steel industry and became a major philanthropist, giving away roughly $350M in his lifetime and founding many institutions (Carnegie Steel, Carnegie Mellon, Carnegie Corporation, libraries, Peace Palace, etc.).

 Total Events